Eunice-web/python-calculator/README.md

 # Python Calculator
-User chooses and operator to work with
+User chooses an operator to work with
 Enter two numbers
 Get results accordingly